QLD 4305 Census 2021 + Live DA Data

 Transport to Work

-Car dependency is high: 87.7% of residents drive to work, well above the national average, while public transport use sits at just 3.2% and walking or cycling at 1.8%, consistent with Ipswich-region suburbs where rail and bus coverage is more limited than inner Brisbane.
-No schools are recorded within the 0.72 km2 boundary in this dataset, so families rely on nearby Ipswich institutions.
-Crime statistics are not available for this suburb, limiting a direct safety comparison vs state or national rates.
-As indirect indicators, the volunteering rate of 16.2% reflects moderate civic engagement and 8.9% of residents (127 people) need daily assistance, in line with a suburb whose median age of 40 matches the national average.
-Rent-to-income at 16.8% and mortgage-to-income at 20.0% both remain well below the 30% stress threshold, a livability advantage compared to higher-cost state and national markets.
+Car dependence is high at 87.7% driving to work, above the national average, while only 3.2% use public transport and 1.8% walk or cycle, consistent with Ipswich-region suburbs where rail and bus coverage is less frequent than inner Brisbane.
+No schools are recorded within the 0.72 sqkm boundary in this dataset, so families rely on institutions in adjoining suburbs.
+Crime data is not available for comparison vs state or national rates.
+As indirect indicators, the need-assistance rate of 8.9% (127 residents) is moderate for outer-suburban areas, and the volunteering rate of 16.2% is broadly in line with similar communities nationally.
+Rent-to-income at 16.8% and mortgage-to-income at 20.0% both sit well below the 30% stress threshold, a notable livability advantage compared to higher-cost national and state markets.

 Drive